Pediatric Radiation Oncology

 In addition to Proton Therapy, MassGeneral Hospital for Children also provides state-of-the-art stereotactic radiosurgery (SRS), stereotactic radiation therapy (SRT) and intensity modulated radiation therapy (IMRT).
 In any type of radiation, our radiation oncologists work with clinical physicists to bring the latest technological developments to our patients.
 Treatment plans are created using the most advanced computing and imaging techniques.
 Clinicians, radiation oncologists and physicists have access to a complete array of devices to carefully administer radiation to “target tissues” while minimizing radiation exposure to uninvolved tissue.

 Multidisciplinary Treatment for Complex Diagnoses

-Clinical care for a child diagnosed with cancer involves a multidisciplinary team approach.
-The team may include specialists in pediatric oncology, pediatric radiation oncology, pediatric surgery, pediatric neurosurgery, pediatric neurology, pediatric nursing, social work, child life, and other support staff.
+We understand that having a sick child is stressful for the child, parents, and other family members.
+It is our goal to provide the highest quality care, while considering the unique needs of children with cancer and their families.
+For this reason, we have a multidisciplinary team approach.
+Our experienced and dynamic team includes specialists in pediatric oncology, pediatric radiation oncology, pediatric surgery, pediatric neurosurgery, pediatric neuroradiology, pediatric neurology, pediatric nursing, social work, child life, and other support staff.

 State-of-the-Art Facilities in a World-Renowned Academic Medical Center